Home › Japanese › Glossary › barista

 Pronunciation

-バリスタ is written in katakana.
+バリスタ is written using katakana.
 Romanised as barisuta, it sounds roughly like "bah-ree-soo-tah" to an English ear.

 Example sentence